-On today’s date in 2011, the Winnipeg Jets made their regular season debut before a sold-out crowd at MTS Centre (now Bell MTS Place) in Winnipeg, Man.
+On today’s date in 2011, the Winnipeg Jets made their regular season debut before a sold-out crowd at MTS Centre in Winnipeg, Man.

 After a 15-year hockey void in Winnipeg, the reborn Jets were defeated 5-1 by the Montréal Canadiens.
 Nik Antropov scored early in the third period to net the first goal in modern Jets’ history.

 While the current Jets franchise was relocated from Atlanta (former home of the Thrashers), the original Winnipeg Jets team was one of the founding franchises of the World Hockey Association (WHA), which was established in 1971 but played its first season the following year.